About the Fleece Inn

 The Fleece Inn is a pub steeped in history, originally built in the early 15th century by a farmer named Byrd, the pub remained in the ownership of the same family until 1977.
 The last of the descendants was Miss Lola Taplin, a formidable character remembered by many of the locals, Lola bequeathed the pub to the National Trust when she died in 1977.

 It remains largely unchanged, although it now serves delicious pub grub and most famously pays homage to the locally grown vegetable Asparagus during May and June.
-During the winter months traditional English favourites feature largely on the menu such as Sausage and Mash or locally made Faggots.
+During the winter months traditional English favourites feature largely on the menu such as our famous Pies and locally made Faggots.
 When the summer months roll around the seasonally changed menu features popular choices such as traditional Ploughmans and the legendary Fleece Inn burger.